urbanairship/ruby-library/docs/push.rst

 Defining and Sending Push Notifications
 =======================================

-The Urban Airship Ruby Library strives to match the standard Urban Airship JSON format for specifying push notifications.
+The Airship Ruby Library strives to match the standard Urban Airship JSON format for specifying push notifications.
 When creating a push notification, you: